tipishev/git_workshop/README.md

 ### Colors

-This configuration tip is usefule you work a lot in the command line mode.
+This configuration tip is useful you work a lot in the command line mode.
 Any colored output in Git can be configured, for example:

 ```
 git config --global color.diff.new "green normal reverse"